mr-manuel/venus-os_dbus-mqtt-grid/README.md

 If the script stops with the message `dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.grid.mqtt_grid"` it means that the service is still running or another service is using that bus name.

+### Multiple instances

+It's possible to have multiple instances, but it's not automated.
+Follow these steps to achieve this:

+1. Save the new name to a variable `driverclone=dbus-mqtt-grid-2`

+2. Copy current folder and add a number `cp -r /data/etc/dbus-mqtt-grid/ /data/etc/$driverclone/`

+3. Rename the main script `mv /data/etc/$driverclone/dbus-mqtt-grid.py /data/etc/$driverclone/$driverclone.py`

+4. Fix the script references for service and log
+    ```
+    sed -i 's:dbus-mqtt-grid:'$driverclone':g' /data/etc/$driverclone/service/run
+    sed -i 's:dbus-mqtt-grid:'$driverclone':g' /data/etc/$driverclone/service/log/run
+    ```

+5. Change the `device_name` and increase the `device_instance` in the `config.ini`

+Now you can install and run the cloned driver.
+Should you need another instance just increase the number in step 1 and repeat all steps.

 ### Compatibility

 It was tested on Venus OS Large `v2.92` on the following devices: